spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/20-create-gcp-iaas-cluster.md

   <InfoBox>

   You can add new worker pools to customize specific worker nodes to run specialized workloads.
 For example, the default worker pool may be configured with the c2.standarnd-4 instance types for general-purpose workloads.
-Another worker pool with instance type g2-standard-4 can be configured to run GPU workloads.
+You can configure another worker pool with instance type g2-standard-4 to leverage GPU workloads.

   </InfoBox>